Design Patterns

 - Use the Strategy pattern when you want to use different variants of an algorithm within an object and be able to switch from one algorithm to another during runtime

 Example: Lets consider an application that stores videos.
-Before storing a video, the video needs to be compressed using a specific compression algorithm, such as MOV
+Before storing a video, the video needs to be compressed using a specific compression algorithm, such as MOV or MP4.
+Then, if necessary, apply an overlay to the video, such as black and white or blur.
+Create a VideoStorage class that can store videos using different compression and overlay algorithms

 - When a new compression or overlay algorithm is added, the

-class should be modified to support the new algorithm.
+VideoStorageclass should be modified to support the new algorithm.
 This violates the Open/Closed principle - The Strategy pattern suggests that we should extract the compression and overlay algorithms into separate classes and pass them to the

-class - When we create a
+VideoStorageclass - When we create a

-object, we pass it the concrete compressor and overlay objects that we want it to use - This is polymorphism in action:
+VideoStorageobject, we pass it the concrete compressor and overlay objects that we want it to use - This is polymorphism in action:

-can accept many different forms of compressor and overlay objects
+VideoStoragecan accept many different forms of compressor and overlay objects

 +------------------------+ +--------------------------------+